-We understand that people who believe in causes will use their money to advocate for what they believe in.
+We understand that people who believe in causes will use their money to advocate for those causes.
 That, in and of itself, is not a bad thing.
-But we have been forced to witness grave injustices, lies, and cruel disregard for what victims families go through by some juvenile justice reform advocates with the money they have been spending.
+But we have been forced to witness grave injustices, lies, and cruel disregard for what victims’ families go through by some juvenile justice reform advocates with the money they have been spending.
 Read over our whole website, and judge for yourself.

-There is no way to count exactly how much is being spent by juvenile advocates against juvenile life without parole and other serious prison sentences given to extremely violent offenders under the age of 18 at their crimes, and to assist their legal cases.
+There is no way to count exactly how much is being spent by advocates of juvenile criminals to fight against juvenile life without parole and other serious prison sentences given to extremely violent offenders who were under the age of 18 at the time of their crimes, and to assist their legal cases.
 We have information that is like icebergs – we see what sticks above the water, but have a hard time estimating what lies beneath.

-They spend it on staff (there are hundreds of people working full and part time nationally right now just to end the juvenile life sentence), on legal assistance (teams of lawyers for every one of these offenders), on public relations (they have a polished, professional, well-funded media presence; they put out tons of glossy advocacy publications), and on the massive advocacy infrastructure they have developed in recent years.
+Advocates of our loved ones’ murderers spend this money on staff (there are hundreds of people working full and part-time nationally right now just to end the juvenile life sentence), on legal assistance (teams of lawyers for every one of these offenders), on public relations (they have a polished, professional, well-funded media presence; they put out tons of glossy advocacy publications), and on the massive advocacy infrastructure they have developed in recent years.

-We know that Human Rights Watch was recently given a hundred million dollars by George Soros, and that HRW has been ramping up their massive national staffing and leadership against the life sentences given our loved ones killers.
-We know that the ACLU has received millions from Peter Lewis (of Progressive Insurance fame) and they have used much of it to staff efforts in many states, such as Michigan, to free our loved ones killers.
-Some of the monies have been used to promote lies being told by the offenders themselves, trying to minimize their roles in the crimes.
+We know that Human Rights Watch was recently given a hundred million dollars by George Soros, and that HRW has been ramping up their massive national staffing and leadership against the life sentences given to our loved ones’ killers.
+We know that the ACLU has received millions from Peter Lewis (of Progressive Insurance fame) and they have used much of it to staff efforts in many states, such as Michigan, to free our loved ones’ killers.
+Some of the money has been used to promote lies being told by the offenders themselves, trying to minimize their roles in the crimes.

-We know many states have several full and part time staff people working to help a handful of teen killers in that state that earned life sentences for their crimes.
-Full time employees whose only job is to work to free killers from prison.
-(One state with about a hundred “juvenile lifers” has had 5 full time staff people working for their freedom for several years!)
+We know many states have several full and part time staff working to help a handful of teen killers in that state that earned life sentences for their crimes.
+Full-time employees whose only job is to work to free killers from prison.
+(One state with about a hundred “juvenile lifers” has had five full time staff working for their freedom for several years!)

 They have been asked, repeatedly, and have refused, repeatedly.
 (There is a lot to be said on this point, but is best discussed in person.
 Email NOVJM@aol.com for specifics.)

 We know that hundreds of millions of dollars have flowed to support advocacy against long term and serious criminal prison time for teens who kill.
-We know not a dime has gone to help victims families (other than to promote about a dozen victims family members nationally who support their agenda).
-We know victims family members who suffer horribly because of the crimes of these offenders.
+We know that not a dime has gone to help victims’ families (other than to promote about a dozen victims’ family members nationally who support their agenda).
+We know victims’ family members who suffer horribly because of the crimes of these offenders.

 Beyond the obvious horrible nature of these crimes, the trauma suffered by so many over the choices of a few, the ruined lives on all sides of these murders, we remain stunned at the further injustice of the financial aspect of this equation.